Skip to main content

 Clarins Self Tanning Instant Gel

-While the L’Oréal is a great entryway into the self-tanning world because of its affordability and natural-looking hue, the Clarins Self-Tanning Instant Gel is the easiest to use of all of the products I tried and the most subtle, making it more foolproof for nervous beginners.
 The gel texture of this product, which mimics the texture of a body lotion that you’d likely already be familiar with, makes up for its lack of a color guard to guide you.
-The lightweight consistency glides with ease over the whole body without the need for an application mitt or any real skill, making it a top-notch choice for beginner self-tanners.
+The lightweight consistency glides with ease over the whole body without the need for an application mitt or any real skill, adding to the reasons why it is a top-notch choice for nervous beginner self-tanners.

 Pros